Redbox is more than just a DVD rental kiosk outside your local drugstore.

 Redbox also lets you preview on-demand content prior to selecting it.

-This will provide you with some key information about the film, such as its rating, runtime, release date and a brief synopsis:
+This will provide you with some key information about the film such as its rating, runtime, release date and a brief synopsis as per the screenshot below.

 Tips for Enjoying Redbox Streaming

-- Try to Forget the DVR Experience: If you’re watching a livestreaming channel on Redbox, you can forget the pause or rewind options you may be accustomed to.
-I found myself trying to pause content with my Roku remote, only to be disappointed time and time again.
+- Try to Forget the DVR Experience: If you’re watching a live streaming channel on Redbox, you can forget the pause or rewind options you’re likely accustomed to.
+I found myself trying to pause content with my Roku remote only to be disappointed time and time again.

 - Set Your Content Expectations Appropriately: You’re not going to see the latest episode of NBC’s top comedy or CBS’s top drama, and you’re certainly not getting HBO-quality thrillers on this platform.
 What you will see is content from some reputable content producers in an easy-to-digest format.
 If you keep that in mind, you’re much less likely to be disappointed.